I'm happy to introduce you to my friend, who I know but also an anonymous physician blogger.

 Typically, the man and woman are from a similar caste (a type of social stratification).
 When a potential mate gets identified, they have analysis through many religious rituals, the most important of which is seeing if the birth charts are suitable (matching of horoscopes).
 These horoscopes are far more detailed than their Western counterparts, considering the exact time of birth, stars, etc.

 If the horoscopes have an appropriate compatibility match, then the union is given the green light to go ahead.
 If the groom is of a desirable occupation, like my father, the bride’s family will usually provide a larger dowry (gift/contribution).

 My father received a small house as a dowry.

-Despite the non-romantic circumstances of these marriages, in India, these marriages tend to be stable, and divorce is typically unheard of.
+Despite these marriages' non-romantic circumstances, in India, these marriages tend to be stable, and divorce is typically unheard of.
 Whether this is because of the intense family pressure to keep the marriage alive or whether or not it is that the couple is a perfect match is debatable.